JiaLinQuan/AppRTC-Android/README.md

 - request runtime permission for android 6 (marshmellow) devices

 ##Done:
+- 27.09.2016 - ws and wss now possible in case of a not working wss in lollipopp.
+- 27.09.2016 - test socket stays connected in background mode. ok
 - 23.09.2016 - fixed  "settings change" issue: https://github.com/Le-Space/mscrtc-android/issues/1
 - 20.09.2016 - fixed bug: new secure websocket crashes / disconnects / error on tomcat but works on glassfish
 				- tomcat problem?
 Check if server is working correctly: